hatfieldlibrary/tagger/README.md

 The following deployment assumes that you have previously built and tested the application on your development machine.

    1. Copy the project to a location on the server.
 If you know what you are doing, you can omit unnecessary development files.
-   2. Edit the details of the production environment in `config/environment.js`, including database access credentials, paths, and Google OAUTH2 credentials.
+   2. Edit the details of the production environment in `config/credentials.js` and `config/environment.js`, including database access credentials, paths, and Google OAUTH2 credentials.
+   3. Update the AngularJs app (app.js) to use the correct host and path to REST the services.
    3. Set the owner and group for project all files (including .* files) to the `node` user.
    4. Start `forever` via the init.d script (e.g. /sbin/service acomtagger start).
 If you are updating an existing installation, you should stop `forever` before replacing code and start again after the changes are made.